bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Adam Jonas: 00:34:14

-When Yannick came with a proof, He came up with a proof for the three rounds.
+When [Yannick Seurin](https://yannickseurin.github.io/) came with a proof, He came up with a proof for the three rounds.

 Pieter Wuille: 00:34:19